hugolopes23/pacman/README.md

 # How to Run:
 To play the game download the repo zip.
 Once you have the files downloaded open the pacmen.html into your browser.

-# Run Roadmap of future improvements:
+# Roadmap of future improvements:
 I would like to add a feature that would allow each image of pacmen bounce off one another.

 # Licensing Information: